Diarrhea is frequent, soft or loose bowel movements (poop). Most people get diarrhea

 with raw meat, especially poultry.

-soon as possible after bringing them home from the store.
-Cook them until they're
+possible after bringing them home from the store.
+Cook them until they're no longer

 Never drink from streams, springs, or lakes unless local health authorities have

 checked that the water is safe for drinking.